JohnTGZ/johntgz.github.io/_posts/2021-12-27-line_rasters_part1_brehensam.md

 END FOR
 ```

-__Code Block 5: Brehensam Octant 3 Pseudocode__
+__Code Block 5: Brehensam Pseudo code Octant 3 __

 This can similarly be applied to gradient values where -INFINITY < m < 1.

-Now, we can reduce the pseudocode above to as little lines as possible and implement this in golang:
+Now, we can reduce the pseudo code above to as little lines as possible and implement this in golang:

 <details>
 <summary> <b> Golang Implementation of Brehensam Float </b> </summary>